s-elsheikh/segment_ich/README.md

 We developed a CNN-based model for segmentation of ICH and the drain.

+Complete description and validation in: [Accuracy of automated segmentation and volumetry of acute intracerebral hemorrhage following minimally invasive surgery using a patch‑based convolutional neural network in a small dataset](https://rdcu.be/dyUGM)

+Elsheikh, S., Elbaz, A., Rau, A. et al. Accuracy of automated segmentation and volumetry of acute intracerebral hemorrhage following minimally invasive surgery using a patch-based convolutional neural network in a small dataset.
+Neuroradiology (2024). https://doi.org/10.1007/s00234-024-03311-4

 ## Description of scripts
 ### segment.py:
 1. expects a non-contrast CT in NIfTI format.